open-toast/testkit-plugins/README.md

 This plugin does not use the TestKit's plugin classpath injection mechanism because the mechanism breaks in certain scenarios, e.g. when plugins depend on other plugins.
-Instead, this plugin installs the plugin under test and its sibling dependencies, optionally preinstrumented for Jacoco code coverage, into an integration repository on disk, an technique borrowed from [DAGP](https://github.com/autonomousapps/dependency-analysis-gradle-plugin).
+Instead, this plugin installs the plugin under test and its sibling dependencies, optionally preinstrumented for Jacoco code coverage, into an integration repository on disk, a technique borrowed from [DAGP](https://github.com/autonomousapps/dependency-analysis-gradle-plugin).

 The integration repository is then injected into the plugin management repositories via a custom init script which is generated on the fly.